Why learn Swedish? Learning Swedish is essential not only to living in Sweden, but becoming integrated in the Swedish culture and life.

 The Swedish language is linked directly to Swedish history; therefore learning more about the history allows Swedish learners to see how the Swedish language became established.
 Visit the Viking sight of Gamla in Gamla Uppsala, or one of many Swedish islands to see Viking stone ruins.
 Make local friends and try the food.
 Get immersed!

-Sweden has a reputation for being one of the more expensive nations, but it's not too far off from cost of living in a major American city.
-The average price of a beer is $6.50, and rent in the city center will run about $750 / month.
+Sweden has a reputation for being one of the more expensive nations, but it's not too far off from the cost of living in a major American city.
+The average price of a beer is $7, and rent in the city center will run about $900 per month.

-To save money, some people find their own apartments to share fees and expenses with other visitors.
+To save money, some people find their own apartments to share fees and expenses with other Swedish language students or visitors.

 Host families typically have a fee built into costs, which usually includes 2-3 meals a day, as well as room and board.

-Group courses are ideal for people already living in Sweden with a small budget to spare, compared to private tutoring that usually tends to be a bit more expensive.
+Group courses are ideal for people who are already living in Sweden and have a small budget to spare, compared to private tutoring that usually tends to be a bit more expensive.

 The best way to save money, however, is to shy away from big city living and settle into a smaller town.

-For Swedish learners who are still enrolled in university, there are some scholarships that exist specifically to encourage the study of Nordic culture and language:
+For Swedish learners who are enrolled in a university, there are some scholarships that exist specifically to encourage the study of Nordic culture and language:

 The American Scandinavian Foundation provides students wanting to study in Scandinavia an opportunity to compete and earn fellowships and grants, as well as providing students an alternative source of funding.